-B. Sh.35,000 C. Sh.36,000 D. Sh.40,000 (2 marks) 9.
-Which of the following financial ratios measures a company's ability to generate profit from a used to assess operational efficiency?
-A. Debt to Equity Ratio B. Gross Profit Margin C. Inventory Turnover Ratio D. Acid-Test Ratio D. Acid-Test Ratio (2 marks) 10.
-Which financial ratio assesses a company's long-term financial stability by examining long-term debt with its assets?
-A. Inventory Turnover Ratio B. Return on Investment (ROI) C. Debt to Asset Ratio D. Acid-Test Ratio its ability to cover (2 marks) 11.
+8. A manufacturing company has provided the following information: Raw material inventory at the beginning of the year Sh.5,000 Raw material purchased during the year Sh.30,000 Direct labour cost Sh.25,000 Manufacturing overhead Sh.15,000 Ending raw material inventory Sh.6,000 Calculate the cost of raw material consumed during the year.
+A. Sh.29,000 B. Sh.35,000 C. Sh.36,000 D. Sh.40,000 (2 marks) 9.
+Which of the following financial ratios measures a company's ability to generate profit from its sales and is often used to assess operational efficiency?
+Debt to Equity Ratio A. Gross Profit Margin В. C. Inventory Turnover Ratio Acid-Test Ratio D. (2 marks) 10.
+Which financial ratio assesses a company's long-term financial stability by examining its ability to cover long-term debt with its assets?
+A. Inventory Turnover Ratio В. Return on Investment (ROI) C. Debt to Asset Ratio D. Acid-Test Ratio (2 marks) 11.
 What is the primary purpose of a statement of cash flow statement in financial analysis?
-A. To calculate the company's return on investment (ROI) B. To provide a snapshot of the company's financial position at a specific point in time C. To show the company's profitability over a specific period D. To track the sources and uses of cash over a specific period (2 marks) 12.
-Which of the following criticisms does NOT apply to historical cost financial statements during prices?
-A. They are difficult to verify because transactions could have happened many years ago B. They contain mixed values; some items are at current values and some are at out of days sile C. They understate assets and overstate profitD.
-They overstate gearing in the statement of financial position (2 marks) 13.
-Which regulatory body is responsible for setting international accounting standards for public A. International Accounting Standards Board (IASB) B. Financial Accounting Standards Board (FASB) C. International Public Sector Accounting Standards Board (IPSASB) D. Governmental Accounting Standards Board (GASB) sector entities?
-(2 marks) 14.
+To calculate the company's return on investment (ROI) A. B. To provide a snapshot of the company's financial position at a specific point in time C. To show the company's profitability over a specific period To track the sources and uses of cash over a specific period D. (2 marks) 12.
+Which of the following criticisms does NOT apply to historical cost financial statements during a period of rising prices?
+A. They are difficult to verify because transactions could have happened many years ago B. They contain mixed values; some items are at current values and some are at out of date values C. They understate assets and overstate profit D. They overstate gearing in the statement of financial position (2 marks) 13.
+Which regulatory body is responsible for setting international accounting standards for public sector entities?
+International Accounting Standards Board (IASB) A. B. Financial Accounting Standards Board (FASB) C. International Public Sector Accounting Standards Board (IPSASB) D. Governmental Accounting Standards Board (GASB) (2 marks) 14.
 What is the primary purpose of the Public Finance Management (PFM) Act?
-A. Promoting private sector investment B. Regulating public sector procurement C. Enhancing public sector financial transparency D. Managing public sector human resources (2 marks) 15.
-Which entity is responsible for overseeing the preparation of public sector financial statem level in your country?
-A. National Treasury B. International Public Sector Accounting Standards Board C. Director of Accounting Services nents at the national D. State corporations (2 marks)
+A. Promoting private sector investment Regulating public sector procurement B. C. Enhancing public sector financial transparency D. Managing public sector human resources (2 marks)

+15. Which entity is responsible for overseeing the preparation of public sector financial statements at the national level in your country?

+- A. National Treasury

+- International Public Sector Accounting Standards Board B.

+- C. Director of Accounting Services

+- D. State corporations